See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 An appointment is encouraged for most student health services.
 Students can usually get a same day appointment, especially if they call early in the day.
 Call (573) 651-2270 or stop by the clinic.
 Bring your student ID and insurance card to all appointments so your student account is not billed.

-Counseling and Disability Services provides individual and group counseling services to students to assist with a variety of concerns including adjustment to campus, stress management, anxiety, depression, eating disorders, substance use, interpersonal violence and sexual assault.
+Center for Behavioral Health and Accessibility provides individual and group counseling services to students to assist with a variety of concerns including adjustment to campus, stress management, anxiety, depression, eating disorders, substance use, interpersonal violence and sexual assault.
 Student who attend counseling services are provided support from the counseling staff in identifying strategies to increase mental wellness and maintain emotional health.
 Crisis counseling services are also available to assist students and can be accessed by calling the Department of Public Safety at (573) 651-2215.

 Disability Services provides academic accommodations for students with disabilities.
 By providing leadership, advocacy, resources, mediation, and guidance to students with disabilities, Disability Services assists student with identifying barriers to their success and thus identifying ways to address those barriers.
-Counseling and Disability Services are confidential and free of charge to all students.
-Students who would like to schedule an appointment may call Counseling and Disability Services at (573) 986-6191 or schedule in person by visiting the office in Dearmont Hall, B-Wing.
-For additional information, please visit the website at http://semo.edu/ucs/.
+Center for Behavioral Health and Accessibility are confidential and free of charge to all students.
+Students who would like to schedule an appointment may call Center for Behavioral Health and Accessibility at (573) 986-6191 or schedule in person by visiting the office in Dearmont Hall, B-Wing.
+For additional information, please visit the website at https://semo.edu/ucs/.

 These forms help our Campus Clinic give appropriate medical treatment and advice when a student visits.
 We ask that you have them completed by a physician in your place of residence before you come to the United States.
 You do not need to submit the forms, but please have them available for your records.
 Completing these forms are optional, not mandatory.
 If you do not find them in your acceptance packet, you may print them from our website below.
 Please note that the full list of immunizations is not required; however, your US doctor(s) will need to know which immunizations you have taken in order to assess illness correctly.